-Looking at statistics that show the distribution of winners for each ‘Position In Run’ at Morphettville for each distance, nothing obvious stands out, which supports my theory that the track usually plays fairly.
+I look at statistics that show the distribution of winners for each ‘position in run’ at Morphettville.
+Nothing obvious stands out.
+This supports my theory that the track usually plays fairly.

 What sort of an impact does the weather have at Morphettville?

 North / north-westerly winds, when significant, can advantage horses with cover in the run, especially in the chute races (1050m & 1200m) because they are running right into it from the start.